dkelly255/calorieculator/README.md

     - I chose the [Montserrat](https://fonts.google.com/specimen/Montserrat?query=montserrat) font to aid readability & help promote a positive emotional response from the external users of the site.
     ![alt text](readme/images/typography.png)

-    - I also used [Fontawesome](https://fontawesome.com/) to embed the fire icons,  to help emphasise important elements of the site, and to help with generating a positive emotional response with the site users, and for the favicon image, added to the top of all the site's pages via the head element of the HTML to help with the User Experience & create a professional feel when browsing
+    - I also used [Fontawesome](https://fontawesome.com/) to embed the fire icons,  to help emphasise important elements of the site, and to help with generating a positive emotional response with the site users, and for the favicon, added to the top of all the site's pages via the head element of the HTML to help with the User Experience & create a professional feel when browsing:

     ![alt text](readme/images/favicon.png)

 - #### Imagery
     - The site is lighter on imagery as it is primarily a calculation engine - however the the hero image is used on all four pages of the site and helps grab the users initial attention before allowing them focus on the content, whilst also being orientated towards the overall site theme of healthy eating.
 The imagehas a relatively dark background which helps with ensuring a high contrast ratio for the foreground text throughout the site

     ![alt text](assets/images/home1.jpg)

     - At all times I have ensured that foreground information and content is never distracted by this background imagery by using opacity setting on the color palettes.
-    - The imagery is fully detailed in the Credits section, and is primarily sourced from both [Pexels](pexel.com) and [Pixabay](pixabay.com)
+    - The imagery is fully detailed in the Credits section, and is primarily sourced from [Pixabay](pixabay.com)

 ## Features